Creating a reliable bootcamp business seems simple enough yet when it’s not reliably growing it’s really hard to identify why it’s not working.

 Your Game Face is the attitude and energy that you bring to your session.
 Most people are like emotional vampires.
 They will absorb the emotion from the people around them.
 If you hang around glum people, you will start feeling glum.
 Hang around a group of positive people, life starts looking pretty awesome.

 Game Face is not about going over the top and having serious conversations with your clients about going all the way down on their tricep pushdowns.
-Game Face is about bringing that inner energy and light to each one of your sessions.
+It’s not about ignoring things that aren’t working and being stubborn.
+Game Face, in the way I’m talking about it, is about bringing that inner energy and lightness to each and every one of your sessions.

 After reading about this on another site I decided to test it out.
 Sure enough, when I brought my Game Face consistently to my sessions my attendance went up.
 Instead of 14 out of 20 showing up, I had 18 out of 20.

-Not only that but I was enjoying my early 6am sessions a lot more.
+Not only that but I was actually enjoying my early 6am sessions a lot more.

 Occasionally I would find myself slipping back into not using the Game Face technique.
 So I would make an effort for 2 weeks to really bring it to each session.

 Of course, attendance would go up again, me and my clients would enjoy the sessions more and when it came to paying for the next month there was no problems.